lycheeverse/lychee/README.md

           Do not show progress bar.
           This is recommended for non-interactive shells (e.g. for continuous integration)

+      --extensions <EXTENSIONS>
+          Test the specified file extensions for URIs when checking files locally.

+          Multiple extensions can be separated by commas.
+Note that if you want to check filetypes, which have multiple extensions, e.g. HTML files with both .html and .htm extensions, you need to specify both extensions explicitly.

+          [default: md,mkd,mdx,mdown,mdwn,mkdn,mkdown,markdown,html,htm,txt]

       --cache
           Use request cache stored on disk at `.lycheecache`